alexandair/entra-powershell-docs/reference/entra-powershell-beta/New-EntraMSAttributeSet.md

    Engineering             Attributes for engineering team   10
 ```

-this example Add a single attribute set.
+This example Add a single attribute set.

 - Attribute set: `Engineering`